ursatile/css4eng/303-movement-and-motion.md

 Sometimes you need something more complex than a smooth interpolation between the initial and the final state.
 That's where the CSS `animation` module gets involved.

-An **animation** in CSS has two components: a style describing the timing, duration and other parameters, and a set of **keyframes** that dictate the initial state, final state, and any intermediate  states
+An **animation** in CSS has two components: a style describing the timing, duration and other parameters, and a set of **keyframes** that dictate the initial state, final state, and any intermediate  states./